johannah/trajectories/README.md

 # Planning with a conditional generative model

+In this work, we learn a dynamics model of an agent-independent environment and use this model for forward planning with MCTS.

 Please refer to our [paper](https://github.com/johannah/trajectories/blob/master/icml18-vqvae-model-camera-ready.pdf) presented at the PGMRL Workshop at ICML 2018 for implementation details.

-We learn a dynaics model of an agent-independent environment and use this model for forward planning with MCTS.

-To train the environment model, complete teh following steps:
+To train the environment model, complete the following steps:

 1) Generate a training set in pixel-space of the environment:
 [road.py](https://github.com/johannah/trajectories/blob/master/trajectories/road.py).